Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-Create a script that counts the number of directories in the PATH
+A script that lists environmental variable